stoodx/obfuscation/ReadMe.txt

 ///////////////////////////////////////////
 2. Encoder/Decoder

+Use of AES 256

+Demo project is DemoAES with the DemoAES.exe in Release.

+//Encrypt a string
+//Input: a plain text in strIn
+/Return: an encrypted string by AES or empty string and throw by error
+static const string encryptString(const string& strIn);

+//Decrypt a string
+//Input: a decrypted text by AES in strIn
+//Return: a plain text or empty string and throw by error
+static const string decryptString(const string& strIn);

+Usage

+string strText ("blabla");
+strText =  CAES::encryptString(strText);
+string strText2 = CAES::decryptString(strText);

+Old coder:

 - Encoder (obfuscater)

 CStringA Encoder(CStringA strText) in Parser project.
 It adds 2 to each character of string.